 - Contemporary Social Theory (Dylan Riley)

 - Contemporary Social Theory (John Lie)

 - History of Development and Underdevelopment (Gillian Hart)

 - Introduction to Social Theory and Contemporary Cultural Analysis (Gary Wren)

-I have also served in an advisory capacity to the Latin@ Sociology Association.
+I have also served as the faculty advisor to the Latin@ Sociology Association.